-Smart detection system that will cut testing costs for Aussie prawn farmers and transform how shrimp diseases are managed globally.
+Smart detection systems that cut testing costs for prawn farmers and transform how shrimp diseases are managed globally.

 Our Shrimp MultiPath technology is currently unsurpassed in its ability to co-detect multiple shrimp pathogens.
 Its sensitivity and specificity are equal or superior to current industry standard test methods that typically detect a single pathogen in a single test.

 Shrimp MultiPath dramatically reduces pathogen testing costs, and for the first time, makes multi-pathogen testing viable for shrimp breeding companies, hatcheries and farms.

 Shrimp MultiPath data empowers informed management decisions that mitigate disease risk and maximise yield.
 In the case of infectious hypodermal and haematopoietic necrosis virus (IHHNV), Shrimp MultiPath can lead to an increase in farm gate value of $67,000*.
 In the case of more devastating pathogens like white spot syndrome virus (WSSV), Shrimp MultiPath can be the difference between harvesting or not harvesting at all.

 Take a single sample

 *Sellars, M.J., Cowley, J.A., Musson, D., Rao, M., Menzies, M., Coman, G.J., Murphy, M. 2019.
 Reduced growth performance of Black Tiger shrimp (Penaeus monodon) infected with infectious hypodermal and hematopoietic necrosis virus.
 Aquaculture 499: 160-166.

 A smart detection system that cuts testing costs for prawn farmers and transforms how shrimp diseases are managed globally.